July 2, 2024

 The Birth of Okapi Green Energy

-With the funds in hand, Hamisi embarked on a journey to transform his dream into reality.
-He established Okapi Green Energy; a solar power plant in the heart of Kakuma refugee camp.
-The project received necessary approvals from the Energy and Petroleum Regulatory Authority, the National Environmental Management Authority, and the county government of Turkana.
+With funding secured, Hamisi set out to make his dream a reality.
+He established Okapi Green Energy, a solar power plant in the heart of the Kakuma refugee camp.
+The project received the necessary approvals from the Energy and Petroleum Regulatory Authority, the National Environmental Management Authority, and the county government of Turkana.

 solar power plant refugee camp